SunnySummit/NMS-Remixed-Biome-Mods/README.md

 note: mods included in this collection use open permissions. view a mod's page for details about their permissions:

 - Burryaga - [Burryaga's Blooming Biomes](https://www.nexusmods.com/nomanssky/mods/2057)

+i may include temporary PAKs while playing the mod, but I won't maintain them. instead, update them yourself using EXML and Plumgen as described above.